 Cincinnati Children’s Hospital Medical Center provides the ideal tertiary and ambulatory care settings to foster the development of a contemporary pediatric pharmacy practitioner.
 The resident will participate in daily patient centered interdisciplinary rounds, attend pertinent committee meetings, participate in P&T and Performance Improvement activities and contribute to the teaching activities of the department.
 The resident will participate in all aspects of medication therapy management provided at the Medical Center.

 Each resident will be expected to complete a major residency project during the year.
 The project must deal with a subject pertinent to pharmaceutical care services within the Medical Center.
 It must be of direct benefit to patient care.
 The resident is expected to complete the project and submit a written manuscript in a format suitable for publication.

 As part of the total educational experience, the resident will be required to staff the pharmacy every other weekend.
 The resident will cover distributive activities during this service component.

+The Division of Pharmacy focuses on cultivating, retaining, and bringing in diverse talent.
 Applicants should be highly motivated Pharm.D. degreed pharmacists eligible for pharmacist licensure in Ohio.
 Applicants must be participants in the ASHP matching program in order to be considered for the residency.
-Note: Only currently employed Cincinnati Children’s Hospital Medical Center pharmacists employed prior to April 1, 2017 may apply to the Nontraditional PGY1 Pharmacy Residency listed with the ASHP National Matching Service.
-All other applicants should apply to the one year PGY1 Pharmacy Residency listed with the ASHP National Matching Service.
-Completed online application materials received by 11:59 pm on December 29, 2021 will receive preferential consideration for the on-site interview process.
+Completed online application materials received by 11:59 pm on January 1, 2023 will receive preferential consideration for the on-site interview process.
 Learn more about the application process.